Inela Selimovic

 My first book, Affective Moments in the Films of Martel, Carri, and Puenzo (Palgrave Macmillan, 2018), studies the subtle tensions between affect and emotions as terrains of sociopolitical significance in several prominent Argentine women filmmakers’ aesthetically heterogeneous films.
 Such tensions significantly relate to the films’ core arguments, signaling these directors’ novel insights into complex manifestations of memory, desire, and violence.

-I have published articles in peer-reviewed journals such as the Journal of Latin American Cultural Studies, Chasqui: Revista de litaratura y cultura latinoamericana e indígena, Mistral: Journal of Latin American Women’s Intellectual & Cultural History, Bulletin of Hispanic Studies, and Revista Hispánica Moderna.
+I have published articles in peer-reviewed journals such as the Journal of Latin American Cultural Studies, Chasqui: Revista de literatura y cultura latinoamericana e indígena, Mistral: Journal of Latin American Women’s Intellectual & Cultural History, Bulletin of Hispanic Studies, and Revista Hispánica Moderna.
 Some of my book and film reviews have appeared in Human Rights Quarterly, World Literature Today, and La Jornada Zacatecas.

 My research and teaching are coupled with service to the Spanish Department and the College in general.
-I served as the Intermediate Spanish Coordinator from 2016 to 2018 and have served as the Casa Cervantes Faculty Advisor and Director (2019-2021).
-In addition to service in the Spanish Department, I have been part of the International Study Committee (2016-2018; 2019-2021; 2023-present) and the Agenda Committee (2017-2018 and 2022-2023).
+I served as the Intermediate Spanish Coordinator from 2016 to 2018 and have been the Casa Cervantes Faculty Advisor and Director from 2019 to 2021.
+I have been part of the International Study Committee on several occasions (2016-2018; 2019-2021; 2023-2025) and chaired it twice (2020-2021 and 2024-2025).
+I served on the Agenda Committee (2017-2018 and 2022-2023) as well.
+More recently, it been rewarding to partake in the Albright Faculty Research Affiliate (AFRA) Program (2025-2026), just as it has been magnificent to contribute to the Fulbright Committee at Wellesley College (2020-2025).

 Education

-- B.A., University of the South
+- B.A., Sewanee: The University of the South

 - M.A., University of Kentucky

-- Ph.D, University of Kentucky
+- Ph.D., University of Kentucky

 Current and upcoming courses